Traditional Indian Spinach Sauce

 This is a traditional Indian sauce to which many things are added to make some fantastic dishes.

 Instead of spinach, we used a combination of rainbow chard and kale.
 Then we did that with a bit of spinach.
 Each time it was wonderful.
 So, feel free to experiment with different greens.
-Just make sure you weigh out half a pound of the greens.
+Just make sure you weigh out about a half a pound of the greens.

 You need either a high speed blender or a NutriBullet Rx.